-The Town of Easton will be offering a seasonal flu clinic for Easton residents on Thursday, December 8, 3:00 p.m. to 6:00 p.m. at Oliver Ames High School (in the Atrium), 100 Lothrop St., Easton.
+The Town of Easton will be offering a seasonal flu clinic for Easton residents on Monday, November 13, from 4:30 p.m. to 6:30 p.m. at Oliver Ames High School (in the Atrium), 100 Lothrop St., Easton.
 Injectable vaccine is available for individuals three years of age and older.
 NO FLU MIST WILL BE OFFERED.
 The vaccine offered is NOT preservative free and is NOT antibiotic free.
 The Board of Health will be collecting health insurance information (bring your cards) but shots will be given regardless of insurance status for no fee.
 NO APPOINTMENT NEEDED.
 Please call the Board of Health (508) 230-0620 with any questions.
 Please wear short sleeves.

 The flu is an illness of the body’s respiratory system.
 H1N1 flu is caused by a new virus that was first recognized in April of 2009.
 Each year the CDC attempts to predict which viruses will be most prevalent in the upcoming season and tailors the vaccine to meet that anticipated viruses.

 One of our best defenses against seasonal flu is the use of a flu vaccine.
 The vaccine only provides protection against the three strains mentioned above.
 It takes up to 2 weeks for protection to develop after the shot.
 Protection lasts about one year.
 The CDC recommends continuing vaccination with seasonal influenza vaccine for the following reasons:

 • The timing, spread and severity influenza viruses is uncertain.
 Flu outbreaks may occur in different places at different times.